everyday calculator

 FAQs

-Can I use decimals for weight?
+Can I use decimals for weight, volume, or item counts?

-Does this account for sales tax?
+Does this calculator account for sales tax or coupons automatically?

 Related calculators